 For more information about admission to this and other undergraduate programs at St. John’s University, please visit Undergraduate Admission.

-To earn the B.A. in Environmental Sustainability and Decision-Making, you complete the major sequence and 15 elective credits in addition to your core requirements.
+To earn the B.S. in Environmental Science, you complete the major sequence and 19 elective credits in addition to your core requirements.

 You must complete all of the following:

 Sustainability is a growing field in both the private and public sectors, with job opportunities in the sciences, social sciences, and humanities.
 As a graduate with an B.S. in Environmental Science, you will excel in the competencies and values required for leadership and service in a rapidly evolving global community, directly related to the vision and mission of St. John’s.

 The Bureau of Labor Statistics (BLS) projects that the job outlook for environmental scientists and specialists will grow by 11 percent (faster than average) through 2024.
 The National Association of Colleges and Employers (NACE) identifies environmental Science as one of the top five projected highest paid mathematics and science majors at the master’s degree level.
 Coupled with projected growth in “green” jobs, this data shows that the B.A. in Environmental Sustainability and Decision Making is a key opportunity for students interested in environmental sustainability.